mattmory/project3/README.md

 Our app was created to help users create fantastic drinks using only the ingredients they have available.

-The typeahead software predicts what the user is going to input, and shows potential recipes based on the ingredients provided.
+The typeahead auto-complete software shows potential recipes based on the ingredients provided.

 ## Mission